Economy of Buffalo, New York: Banking

-Buffalo is the headquarters of M&T Bank, a large regional bank with assets over $79B (as of June 2011).
-Its rival Marine Midland Bank operated for decades from downtown Buffalo before being acquired by HSBC and being rebranded as HSBC Bank USA.
-HSBC has reduced its local operations in Buffalo and Upstate NY as a whole, closing its retail banking centers.
-Many of the shuttered HSBC retail banking centers in upstate were acquired by First Niagara Bank.
-Other banks, such as Bank of America and KeyBank, have corporate operations in Buffalo, the latter expanding its operations after acquiring First Niagara.
-Citigroup also has regional offices in Amherst, Buffalo's largest suburb.
-Buffalo has also become a hub of the debt collection industry.
+Buffalo serves as the headquarters for M&T Bank, a large regional bank.
+Historically, Marine Midland Bank operated for decades from downtown Buffalo before being acquired by HSBC and rebranded as HSBC Bank USA.
+HSBC later reduced its local operations in Buffalo and Upstate New York, closing retail banking centers.
+Many of these locations were subsequently acquired by First Niagara Bank.

+Other financial institutions, such as Bank of America and KeyBank, maintain corporate operations in Buffalo.
+KeyBank expanded its local presence significantly after acquiring First Niagara in 2015.
+Citigroup operates regional offices in the neighboring suburb of Amherst.
+Buffalo also has a presence in the debt collection industry.